Sheeba Aslam Fehmi: Early life

 Sheeba Aslam Fehmi was born in a middle-class family in the city of Kanpur in North India.
 Her parents had keen interest in Indian politics.
-Her father served in Ministry of Defense while her mother was a teacher by profession and both her parents were staunch communists as Kanpur was once an strong centre of communist activities, also the place where Communist Party of India came into existence.
+Her father served in Ministry of Defense while her mother was a teacher by profession and both her parents were staunch communists as Kanpur was once a strong centre of communist activities, also the place where Communist Party of India came into existence.
 As a child, Sheeba was more inclined towards documentaries rather than regular entertainment.
 At a young age, she used to watch documentaries about people like Ho Chi Minh, Fidel Castro, Che Guevara and Vietnam War.

 Her parents' divorce and her "lack of knowledge about rights that Muslim women have in Islam" aspired her to be an activist.
 She now feels that the divorce between her parents could have been prevented, if her mother and father both had fully-known her rights as a woman under Islamic law – her rights to have her own career, to earn a living for herself.